m4ttsch/omscs-notes-notes/operating-systems/io-management.md

 In general, a device will have a set of control registers which can be accessed by the CPU and permit CPU/device interactions.
 These registers are typically divided into: **command registers**, that the CPU uses to control the device; **data registers**, that are used by the CPU to transfer data in and out of the device; **status registers** that are used by the CPU to understand what is happening on the device.

 Internally, the device will incorporate all other device-specific logic.
-This will include the **microcontroller** - which is basically the device’s CPU - on device memory, as well as any other logic needed by the device.
+This will include the **microcontroller** - which is basically the device's CPU - on device memory, as well as any other logic needed by the device.
 For example, some devices may need chips for converting analog to digital signals.
 As another example, network devices may need chips to interact with the physical network medium, be it optics or copper wire.

 ![](https://assets.omscs.io/DA5651B0-8568-45A2-A26E-B5DE1F699F9B.png)